 Founded in 1930, the Institute for Advanced Study (IAS) is one

-of the world’s leading centers for curiosity-driven basic research,
+of the world’s leading centers for basic research, serving as a

-serving as a model for protecting and promoting independent inquiry
+model for protecting and promoting independent inquiry and

 Reporting to the Director of Advancement Services, the Associate

-Director of Research and Prospect Management provides critical
+Director of Prospect Management and Research provides critical

 support to the Institute’s fundraising efforts.
 The Associate